-- A. Section 01 70 00 Execution and Closeout Requirements: Closeout procedures. - B. Project Record Documents: Record actual locations of valves, equipment and accessories. - C. Operation and Maintenance Data: Submit instructions for installation and changing components, spare parts lists, exploded assembly views.

-- A. Perform Work in accordance with ASME B31.1 code for installation of piping systems and ASME Section IX for welding materials and procedures. - B. Perform Work in accordance with AWS D1.1 for welding hanger and support attachments to building structure. - C. Maintain one copy of each document on site.
+- A. Section 01 70 00 Execution and Closeout Requirements: Closeout procedures. - B. Project Record Documents: Record actual locations of valves, equipment and accessories. - C. Operation and Maintenance Data: Submit instructions for installation and changing components, spare parts lists, exploded assembly views. - 1.6 QUALITY ASSURANCE - A. Perform Work in accordance with ASME B31.1 code for installation of piping systems and ASME Section IX for welding materials and procedures. - B. Perform Work in accordance with AWS D1.1 for welding hanger and support attachments to building structure. - C. Maintain one copy of each document on site.

-- A. Manufacturer: Company specializing in manufacturing products specified in this section with minimum three years documented experience. - B. Fabricator or Installer: Company specializing in performing Work of this section with minimum three years documented experience.

-- A. Section 01 60 00 Product Requirements: Product storage and handling requirements. - B. Accept valves on site in shipping containers with labeling in place.
+- A. Manufacturer: Company specializing in manufacturing products specified in this section with minimum three years documented experience. - B. Fabricator or Installer: Company specializing in performing Work of this section with minimum three years documented experience. - 1.8 DELIVERY, STORAGE, AND HANDLING - A. Section 01 60 00 Product Requirements: Product storage and handling requirements. - B. Accept valves on site in shipping containers with labeling in place.
 Inspect for damage. - C. Provide temporary end caps and closures on piping and fittings.
-Maintain in place until installation. - D. Protect piping systems from entry of foreign materials by temporary covers, completing sections of the Work, and isolating parts of completed system.

-- A. Section 01 60 00 Product Requirements. - B. Do not install underground piping when bedding is wet or frozen.

-A. Section 01 30 00 - Administrative Requirements: Requirements for coordination.
+Maintain in place until installation. - D. Protect piping systems from entry of foreign materials by temporary covers, completing sections of the Work, and isolating parts of completed system. - 1.9 ENVIRONMENTAL REQUIREMENTS - A. Section 01 60 00 Product Requirements. - B. Do not install underground piping when bedding is wet or frozen. - 1.10 FIELD MEASUREMENTS - A. Verify field measurements prior to fabrication. - 1.11 COORDINATION - A. Section 01 30 00 Administrative Requirements: Requirements for coordination.